namandalsania/Single-Shot-Detector/README.md

 Dataset:- http://tacodataset.org/

-The above code is built for the purpose of my final year project.
+The above code is executed for the purpose of my final year project.